ricasbp/PrinterDataProcessing/README.md

 `pip install pandas`

-5. Click on the .py (python) file, and run the file, by click the play button on the top right corner.
+5. Click on the .py (python) file, and run the file by clicking the play button on the top right corner.